mlomb/flexui/README.md

 * [Yoga Layout](https://yogalayout.com), an open source layout engine
 * An embedded copy of [tinyxml2](https://github.com/leethomason/tinyxml2), a fast XML parser

-More complex text may require harfbuzz-ng.
+We may require harfbuzz-ng for complex text later on.

 # License